A first version of WAB's Wittgenstein ontology, exemplifying some of its basic

 Responsible editor and coordinator: Alois Pichler.

-The ontology can be edited in ontology editors such as Protégé
+The files can be edited in ontology editors such as Protégé,

-and installed in Semantic Web desktop applications such as Philospace/SwickyNotes.
+and installed and browsed in Semantic Web desktop applications such as Philospace/SwickyNotes

 For questions and comments write to Alois